 In his twenty years of service as a Superior Court judge, his assignments included terms in the civil and

 criminal divisions of the Hartford, New Britain and Litchfield Superior Courts, as well as a four-year term

 pioneering the Complex Litigation Docket in Waterbury.
-He has served as chair of the Civil Electronic
+He is a member of the Code of Evidence Oversight Committee, and has previously served as chair of the Civil Electronic

 Benchbook Committee, co-chair of the Education Committee, and a member of the Rules Committee, the Civil

 Division Task Force and the Civil Jury Instructions Committee.